yuruotao/YuRuotao/README.md

 - 👋 Hi, I’m @YuRuotao
-- 👀 I’m interested in various of stuff
+- 👀 I’m interested in various stuff
 - 🌱 I’m currently learning electrical engineering
 - 💞️ I’m looking forward to exploring the field of biomedical engineering
 - 📫 How to reach me yuruotao@outlook.com is my email, please feel free to contact me!